 A Client Portal Is Not Just a Login Page

-Slapping a login screen on a website does not create a client experience.
-A real portal has jobs to do, boundaries to enforce, and status to make visible.
+Slapping a generic login screen on your marketing website does not create a meaningful client experience.
+A real portal has specific jobs to do, clear boundaries to enforce, and operational status to make visible.

 Operating Takeaway